ProfRandom/WCB-Dev/Chronometry — Horology and Calendrics.md

 	- $86{,}164.0905^s$
 	- $23^h\,56^m\,4.0905^s$

+A "day" can be timed in several ways:
+- Sunrise-to-sunrise
+- Sunset-to-sunset (Judaism famously follows this custom)
+- Midday-to-midday
+- Midnight-to-midnight (the official span for astronomy and most civil systems)
 ### The Year
 We skip over **weeks** and **months**, because they are completely arbitrary collections of days based on how one formats one's _calendar_ (which we'll cover more thoroughly below).